bydar37/tinysizer/README.md

 --------------------------------------------------------

 TODO:
-➡ Breakdown all the requirements\n
+➡ Breakdown all the requirements

-➡ Decide on the project structure\n
+➡ Decide on the project structure

-➡ Decide on the programming language(s)\n
+➡ Decide on the programming language(s)

-➡ Learn about software systems/managent\n
+➡ Learn about software systems/managent

-➡ Check out similar projects\n
+➡ Check out similar projects

 Due date: 19 May 25 (Monday)